ultimatesource/denovogear/denovogear-code/README.txt

 11. DNM_configuration

 12. Code that indicates if the most likely DNM is a transition (4) or transversion (5)
-13. I dont know what this code is, right now!
+13. I dont know what this code is, right now!!

 15-17.
 Read depth of child, parent 1 and parent 2.
 19-20.
 Root mean square of the mapping qualities of all reads mapping to the site for child, parent 1 and parent2.